charbonnierg/demo-dynamic-matrix/README.md

 ## Example

 A single action workflow is available: [./github/workflows/docker-images.yml](https://github.com/charbonnierg/demo-dynamic-matrix/blob/main/.github/workflows/docker-images.yml).
-Manual dispatch outcome is avaibale in [Actions section](https://github.com/charbonnierg/demo-dynamic-matrix/actions/runs/6517850378).
-Aside from manual dispatch, workflow is scheduled to run twice a month using the cron expression: `"30 1 1,15 * *"` (meaning the 1st and the 15th of every month at 1:30am).
+Manual dispatch outcome is available in [Actions section](https://github.com/charbonnierg/demo-dynamic-matrix/actions/runs/6517850378).
+Aside from manual dispatch, workflow is scheduled to run twice a month using the cron expression `"30 1 1,15 * *"` (meaning the 1st and the 15th of every month at 1:30am).

-This workflow is composed of two sequential jobs:
+The workflow is composed of two sequential jobs (i.e., the second is dependent on the first):

 - First job has a single step and a single output coming from the step.
 This step:
   - fetches the 4 latest releases of this project using GitHub API